-Sebastian Kienle has once again used his class leading bike leg to take hold of the Ironman 70.3 World Championship and backed it up with world champion run to hold off the best 70.3 guys in the world.
+Sebastian Kienle has once again used his class-leading bike leg to take hold of the Ironman 70.3 World Championship and backed it up with a world champion run to hold off the best 70.3 guys in the world.

 Finishing second was Kiwi Terenzo Bozzone with Australian Joe Gambles third, Andy Potts 4th and another Australian Tim Reed 5th.

 Kienle had to work hard to chase down early race leader Australia’s Joshua Amberger.
 Amberger showed the world his new Felt IA time trial bike after leading out of the swim and then taking the race to the field for a majority of the bike leg.
 We heard that Amberger sprained his ankle yesterday so the decision was made to throw everything at the swim and bike.